-Special register 16005 specifies the numerator and register 16006 specifies the denominator.
+Special register 16005 specifies the numerator and register 16006 specifies the denominator for Axis 1 following Axis 2.
+Special register 16025 specifies the numerator and register 16026 specifies the denominator for Axis 3 following Axis 4.
 You should store the denominator value before the numerator value because storing the numerator activates electronic following.

 You must define a complete Profile Servo instruction with working tuning parameters for the follower axis before storing the values to the follower's special purpose registers for ratioing.
 Once the values are stored, the follower is engaged and begins following the leader.
-While it is engaged, the follower's status register (register 14301 or 15003) contains the number 10, which indicates that it is following its leader.
+While it is engaged, the follower's status register (register 14301 or 15003 for Axis 1, 14303 or 15023 for Axis 3) contains the number 10, which indicates that it is following its leader.